 Calling all lemon lovers!
-This is ONE cake you must try – it will tantalize your lemon loving palate like no other.
+This is one cake you must try—it will tantalize your lemon loving palate like no other.
 The cake tastes super lemony with intermingling sweet and tart notes.
 The lemon slices arranged on the bottom of the pan become an impressive top once the cake has been baked and inverted.
-Every time I bake this cake, I hardly keep myself from peeling off the caramelized lemons on the top and slyly popping them into my mouth before the cake has a chance to be served.
+Every time I bake this cake, I hardly keep myself from peeling off the caramelized lemons on the top and slyly popping them into my mouth before the cake even has a chance to be served.
 They are so good!
-Enjoy!

 Lemon Upside-Down Cake

 Adapted, barely, from Luscious Lemon Desserts, by Lori Longbotham

 3 medium lemons

 3/4 cup (1 1/2 sticks) unsalted butter at room temperature

 1 1/2 cups all-purpose flour